johnalison/obsidian-notes/0-inbox/Knowledge, Reality, and Value.md

 [[Benefit of Philosophy to Other Disciplines]]

 [[Treat opposition views seriously]]
-Being afraid of seriously considering the opposition view is a useful unconscious signal that you doubt your position or the strength of your argument.
+Being afraid of seriously considering an opposition view is a useful unconscious signal that you doubt your position or the strength of your argument.
+You ... p35

 p17
 # Follow-ups